Bone Therapeutics Lab

 Previous studies from the Rogers lab identified the molecular mechanisms of action of bisphosphonate drugs, a "blockbuster" class of agents used to inhibit bone destruction in patients with common bone diseaes such as post-menopausal osteoporosis and cancer-associated bone loss.
 We showed that these drugs inhibit FPP synthase, an enzyme of the mevalonate (cholesterol biosynthesis) pathway, in bone-destroying osteoclasts.
 Blocking this enzyme prevents the lipid modification (prenylation) of small GTPase signalling proteins that are essential for osteoclast function.

 Inhibition of FPP synthase also leads indirectly to activation of gamma,delta-T cells and is the cause of the acute phase reaction to bisphosphonate therapy.
 Our current research seeks to identify the mechanisms underlying other side effects and "pleiotropic" (off-target) actions of bisphosphonates, including apparent anti-tumour activity and beneficial effects on mortality.
-Our recent findings, using state-of-the-art intravital imaging approaches, indicate that these drugs may have anti-cancer activity by acting on tumour-associated macrophages rather than directly on tumour cells.
+Using state-of-the-art intravital imaging approaches we showed that these drugs may have anti-cancer activity by acting on tumour-associated macrophages rather than directly on tumour cells.
+The latest findings from the Rogers Lab further debunk the long-held view that bisphosphonates act only in the skeleton and reveal that these drugs affect immune cells (alveolar macrophages) in the lung and boost immune responses.
+This helps to explain the surprising clinical evidence that bisphosphonate therapy reduces the risk of pneumonia infection and mortality.